Cassandra Wilkinson: Career

 Wilkinson is an executive at NSW Treasury.

 Wilkinson previously worked for Social Finance Pty Ltd, a start-up social impact bonds broker.
 She was a senior public servant and senior political adviser to the New South Wales Treasurer and other Labor ministers.

 Cassandra Wilkinson is co-owner of Lazy Thinking Records.
 She is a member of the board of the Special Broadcasting Service (SBS).
 She is a current board member and former Vice President of the Council for Civil Liberties.

 Cassandra was one of the founding members of FBi Radio and served as President from 1997 to 2021.

 Wilkinson was a freight expert, holding the position of Director, Rail and Freight Policy in the New South Wales Ministry of Transport.
 She was made redundant from this position in January 2009, following the New South Wales government decision to axe executive positions.
 She was a director in the Economics practice of Deloitte Touche Tohmatsu before returning to work for Premier Kristina Keneally until the defeat of the Labor government in March 2011.

 In addition to being a founder and president of FBi FM, she was a director of Music NSW and of the Human Capital Project, a charity that provides personal equity loans to poor students in Cambodia.
 She was previously vice president of the Community Broadcasting Association of Australia and a director of Sydney City Farm.
-From 2016 to 2022 she was a committee member and Treasurer of the Inner West Roller Derby League.
+From 2016 to 2022, she was a committee member and Treasurer of the Inner West Roller Derby League.

+In July 2026, Wilkinson was appointed acting chief operating officer of the Powerhouse Museum.